 Nagai himself calls Devilman an anti-war story (spoilers at link).
 In his words, “there is no justice in war, any war, nor is there any justification for human beings killing one another.
 Devilman carries a message of warning, as we step toward a bright future.”
 That’s quite poignant for a creator whose works feature gratuitous violence.
 Keep in mind he was born only a few days after World War II ended and grew up in post-war Japan.
 According to Nagai, in the war metaphor the possession and transformation of humans into demons represents taking up murder weapons and going to war.
 Because demons possess them indiscriminately, it represents the military draft.

-Nagai himself led the story and art for Devilman Lady from 1997 to 2000.
+Nagai himself led the story and art for Devilman Lady.
 Oh boy, where to begin with this manga.
 Basically, it begins as a retelling of Devilman with woman versions of the main characters, but over the course of 17 volumes it becomes so much more.
-Instead of Akira Fudou, the main character is a teacher named Jun Fudou.
-On a camping trip a bunch of demons attack her students, and she discovers she can transform into a monster to protect them.
+Instead of Akira Fudo, the main character is a teacher named Jun Fudo.
+On a camping trip a horde of demons attack her students, and she discovers she can transform into a monster to protect them.
 She joins an organization investigating the demons and meets a psychic named Ran Asuka.
-Ran notices Jun resembles the fictional character Devilman and declares her “Devilman Lady.”
-What an awkward title.
-As the manga goes on, Jun and Ran suspect they are part of a much bigger picture.
-The manga seems like a reboot, but is more like a sequel.
+In this world, Devilman exists as fiction and Ran declares Jun “Devilman Lady” for their resemblance.

 The OVA adapts the first volume of the manga.
 The changes to the story are pretty minor or just build on what was in the original.
 As an adaptation it’s interesting because the staff already knew the whole story of the manga and could use that hindsight to their advantage.
 They can emphasize story elements that become important down the line or make the story more consistent.
 For example, the OVA doesn’t begin with Akira but with a look at the ancient age of demons based on a manga side story.
 Then, it shows modern people on an arctic expedition killed by demons.
 The OVA establishes the fantasy world of Devilman first, then moves onto Akira.
 His introduction is expanded with him protecting the school’s last class pet rabbit from delinquents no matter how much they attack him.
 The OVA gives him more of backbone than in the manga, but better establishes his virtuous soul willing to save others.
 Sadly, this change means Miki doesn’t get to show off her tough side.